AST SpaceMobile: Transforming How the World Connects

 AST’s service should also help meet government coverage requirements in remote areas where cell towers are uneconomic to build.
 For AST, this wholesale model should simplify its business plan, accelerate user adoption, and facilitate a scalable, high margin business.

-AT&T is the first MNO to complete a definitive commercial agreement with AST and we expect several additional operators to sign on in the coming months.3
+AT&T is the first MNO to complete a definitive commercial agreement with AST and several additional operators are expected to sign on in the coming months.3

 Additionally, AST’s strategic partnership with Verizon includes a $100 million combined commitment.
 The emergence of Verizon as a partner in 2024 effectively doubled the addressable market for AST in the U.S.—the most lucrative wireless market in the world—while advancing AST’s capital plan.
 Further, it is a major endorsement of AST’s technology, given Verizon had historically been a vocal skeptic of AST’s capabilities.